 Fortunately, the thermal mass of your RV will slow the freezing process.
 This means that you have some time between the moment the outside temperature hits freezing and when your RV pipes are in danger.
 If you get an unexpected overnight frost that lasts a few hours, chances are you’ll be okay.

 However, if you expect numerous hours of freezing temperatures or temperatures well below freezing, you will have to take steps to be prepared.
+Especially be careful with water lines that run out onto slide-outs, as these will have less internal insulation if any at all.
+Common lines to burst are thin tubes that run to ice makers in fridges, which are frequently on slides.

 Will RV Holding Tanks Freeze in the Winter?